benjystanton/benjystanton.github.io/src/posts/2024-02-10-weeknotes-series-07-episode-05.md

 ## Bookmarks

-A few things that I didn’t get round to finishing, but don’t want to forget about…
+A few things that I didn’t get round to reading, but don’t want to forget about…

 - [Making a character count component more accessible by David Cox](https://dav-idc.com/making-a-character-count-component-more-accessible/)
 - [What's new in WCAG 2.2 by AbilityNet](https://abilitynet.org.uk/webinars/whats-new-wcag-22)